gasampaiosouza/python-recursion/README.md

     return factorial(n - 1) * n
 ```

+> Obs: You **have** to insert some value, otherwise it's going to loop through it infinitely.

 It's going to return: ```factorial(2)```, because of `(3 - 1)`.
 The memory is going to store: `6`, because `(3 - 1) * 3[n]` is equal to **6**.